jgiuffrida/dnd/stranger.md

   - undated entry, the dwarven priest was right, nothing worth exploring alone
   - should turn back but wants to find a great treasure
 - we cross the western bridge and hear skittering in the hole
-- toilyn throws the dynamite in the hole and collapses it
+- Toilynn throws the dynamite in the hole and collapses it
 - we head south
-- toilyn sees a floating creature
+- Toilynn sees a floating creature
   - small cavern with a hole
   - strange creature bobbing in the air, kind of like a jellyfish w/ 2 eyestalks
   - when it sees us it flies down into the hole
 - we try to look for a way down to find the thing
 - we find a dead thing being eaten by bugs
-- more bugs show up when toilyn daggers
+- more bugs show up when Toilynn daggers
 - we kill bugs!
 - webbed tentacle thing dead 4 from tip of tentacle to top of head
   - looks different from the floating thing